jdavidrice/Responsive_Portfolio/README.md

-## Week 2 Homework
+## Responsive Portfolio
-Responsive Portfolio
+A collection of my professional coding projects, as well as some background and contact information about me.

 ## Description